-Pence to announce 'concrete steps' for Venezuela crisis on Monday
+U.S. to announce 'concrete steps' for Venezuela crisis on Monday: official

 “The vice president will announce concrete steps,” the official said.
 “You should expect him to announce clear actions tomorrow as he speaks to the Lima Group.”

+Asked by reporters whether the United States would provide military force if requested by Guaido, the official said that Pence would listen to his suggestions and take them back to Trump.

+“Ultimately, it would be a decision for the president to make,” the official told reporters.

-On Friday, another senior U.S. official told reporters that Pence would be prepared to announce new sanctions at the Bogota meeting if the aid was met with violence.
+On Friday, another senior U.S. official told reporters that Pence would be prepared to announce new sanctions at the Bogota meeting if the aid convoy was met with violence.

 Reporting by Roberta Rampton; Editing by Jeffrey Benkoe and Cynthia Osterman